SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-While food storage is great for emergencies, you can also see big benefits by having meals that premade.
-By taking a collection of freeze dried ingredients and placing them in ball jars, you can create whole meals that need only be dumped into water.
+While food storage is great for emergencies, you can also see big benefits by having meals that pre-made.
+By taking a collection of freeze-dried ingredients and placing them in ball jars, you can create whole meals that need only be dumped into the water.
 That is impressive and saves time.

-The dried fruits and the some dried vegetables are incredibly tasty bits for snacking.
-They are terrifically healthy options to processed foods and added sugar snacks.
+The dried fruits and some dried vegetables are incredibly tasty bits for snacking.
+They are terrifically healthy options for processed foods and added sugar snacks.
 From the standpoint of health its a great option.